stratum-mining/sv2-spec/05-Mining-Protocol.md

 If the `min_ntime` field is set, the client MUST start to mine on the new job immediately after receiving this message, and use the value for the initial nTime.

+The server MUST NOT assign a `job_id` that is already in use by another currently valid job on the same channel.

 | Field Name  | Data Type   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | ----------- | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | channel_id  | U32         | Channel identifier, this must be a standard channel                                                                                                                                                                                                                                                                                                                                                                                                                                 |